AnimaTardeb/Meiogenix-UGDR/README.md

 > To use more then one recombinant_VCFfile you should gather them in one repository and choose the option -I

-### Description of output file  ###
+### Description of the output files  ###

-* -ParentalAlleles.txt : File summarize all the alleles present in the VCF file of the reference strain (reference_VCFfile).
+* -ParentalAlleles.txt : A file to summarize all the alleles present in the VCF file of the reference strain (reference_VCFfile).
-* -RTGAlleles.txt : File summarize all the alleles presents in the VCF file of the RTG strain (RTG_VCFfile).
+* -RTGAlleles.txt : A file to summarize all the alleles presents in the VCF file of the RTG strain (RTG_VCFfile).
-* -InvarAllelels.txt : File with alleles that the ratio does not vary between RTGs and reference strain.
+* -InvarAllelels.txt : A file of alleles which ratio does not vary between reference and RTG strains.
-* -VarAlleles.txt : File with alleles that the ratio had varied between RTGs and reference strain.
+* -VarAlleles.txt : A file of alleles which ratio varied between reference and RTG strains.
-* -RR.txt : Recombination region file, it extracts all the possible recombined region.
+* -RR.txt : Recombination region file, it extracts all possible recombined regions.

 ## Normalized Depth of Coverage ##